swarmfund/swarm-network-governance/GAPs/GAP_ 1580561720_Council_Duties_Upgrade.md

 - Actions decided upon to be finalised or postponed;

-8. To always represent in good faith, the vision, adoption, interests, improvements and value of the Swarm Network and its staking functionalities.
+8. To represent in good faith, the vision, adoption, interests, improvements and value of the Swarm Network and its staking functionalities.

-9. To engage in organising and coordinating 'community work groups', where members are engaged in volunteer work of various nature, pitch and develop ideas, and dedicate time towards the adoption and development of the Swarm Network.
+9. To engage in organising and coordinating 'community work groups', where members are volunteer work of various nature, pitch and develop ideas, and dedicate time towards the adoption and development of the Swarm Network.

-10. To publish all wallet addresses that have access to the multi-signature contract that controls the Swarm Treasury.
+10. To publish all wallet addresses that have access to the multi-signature contract controlling the Swarm Treasury.
 It is the Swarm Council’s duty to keep an up-to-date identity record of the respective owners of those wallets.

-11. To publish, describe and update on the Swarm Network’s website, all the tools officially developed or being developed by the Swarm Network, their current completion status as well as up-to-date informative material.
+11. To publish, describe and update on the Swarm Network’s website, a list of all the tools officially developed or being developed by the Swarm Network, their current completion status as well as up-to-date informative material.

 12. To record, archive and maintain available any invoice, contract or payment being authorised, or paid by the Swarm Network through its Treasury.

-13. To record and preserve details of all future SWM tokens being exchanged for any other units of value by the Swarm Network and its Treasury as a way of rebalancing its funds.
+13. To record and preserve details of all future SWM tokens being exchanged by the Swarm Network, for any other units of value as a way of rebalancing its Treasury.
 To provide details of such actions to the community no later than 30 days after the exchange.

-14. To commit, to the best of its abilities, in actively researching, evaluating and developing strategies and proposals dedicated to the long-term vision and adoption of the Swarm Network, towards the long-term funding of the Swarm Network and the core utility of the Swarm token.
+14. To commit, to the best of its abilities, in actively researching, evaluating and developing strategies towards the long-term vision and adoption of the Swarm Network, its long-term funding and the utility of its SWM token.

-15. To demonstrate availability for the community, developers and users adopting the Swarm Network.
+15. To demonstrate availability to the community, developers and users adopting the Swarm Network.